anasselhoud/AI-ChatBot/README.md

 pip install -r requirements.txt
 ```

-3. Run the python server.
+3. Run the python server:

+To interact with the chatbot directly via cmd:
 ```
 python main.py
 ```
-or
+or to interact with the chatbot directly via a simple plateform:
 ```
 python main-host.py
 ```